 A range of services are available dependent on the individual needs of the student requiring life skills programming.
 Students who require life skills training are provided with this either in regular classrooms or in specialized Learning and Life Skills (LLS) classes.
-Many students with developmental disabilities stay in regular classes up to grades 5 - 8 before entering LLS programs, but parents/guardians can choose to have their child placed in the LLS program in Grade 4.
+Many students with developmental disabilities remain in regular classes up to Grades 5 to Grade 8 before entering LLS programs, however parents/guardians may have an option to have their child placed in the LLS program in Grade 4 based on availability.

-In general, in order to meet the admission requirements of the LLS program, students need to meet criteria for a diagnosis of developmental delay with intellectual functioning at or below the 2nd percentile.
-Following the Multi Focused Team Pathway, the student is presented at a Multi Focused Team meeting to request a psychoeducational assessment to determine eligibility for the LLS program.
-If the student has an assessment, it is reviewed by a KPRDSB Psychologist to determine eligibility.
-The special education resource teacher (SERT) will follow the Learning and Life Skills Program Requirements to submit an application.
-This requires parent/guardian and Principal signature on the Consent for Consideration of Placement form.

-Once approved by the Special Education Department, the student is placed into an LLS classroom through the Identification Placement and Review Committee process.
+In general, in order to meet the admission requirements of the LLS program, students need to meet criteria for a diagnosis of developmental delay with intellectual functioning at or below the second percentile.
+Following the multi focused team (MFT) pathway, the student is presented at a MFT meeting to request a psychoeducational assessment to assist in determining eligibility for the LLS program.
+If the student has an existing psychoeducational assessment completed by a psychological clinician external to the board, it is reviewed by a KPR psychologist to determine eligibility.
+The special education resource teacher (SERT) will follow the LLS Program requirements to submit an application.
+This requires parent/guardian and principal signature on the consent for consideration of placement form.
+Once approved by the Special Education Department, the student is offered a placement into an LLS classroom through the identification placement and review committee process (IPRC).

-Primary Communications Classes
+Primary Communications Classes (PCC)

-The Primary Communication Class is a small class placement for students in Grades 1-3, who are experiencing significant challenges with communication and who, in spite of intensive support, intervention and/or appropriate accommodations and modifications, are not experiencing significant progress in the mainstream classroom setting.
+The primary communication class (PCC) is a small class placement for students in Grades 1 to Grade 3, who are experiencing significant challenges with communication and who, in spite of intensive support, intervention and/or appropriate accommodations and modifications, are not experiencing significant progress in the mainstream classroom setting.
 The program is designed for students who would benefit from repetition, prompting, reinforcement, and intensive instruction to gain skills that will allow them to be successful at school.